Oregon State vs. Cal NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's over/under is 2.5 points lower than the two team's combined 58.5 points per game average.
+- Saturday's total is three points lower than the two team's combined 58.5 points per game average.

-- The 48.3 combined points per game that these two squads have allowed this season are 7.7 fewer than the 56 total in this contest.
+- This contest's total is 7.2 points greater than the 48.3 these two squads combine to surrender per game this season.

 Oregon State Stats and Trends

-- The Beavers have an ATS record of 3-1 in their four games as a favorite of 1.5 points or more so far this season.

-- Oregon State has hit the over in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- Oregon State's games this year have hit the over on three of seven set point totals (42.9%).

 - When Oregon State scores more than 23.6 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Oregon State churns out over 364.9 yards, the team is 4-1 against the spread and 4-1 overall.
+- Oregon State is 4-1 against the spread and 4-1 overall when the team amasses more than 364.9 yards.

-- This year, the Beavers have turned the ball over 10 times, one more than the Golden Bears' takeaways (9).
+- The Beavers have turned the ball over one more time (10 total) than the Golden Bears have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.